kanboard/documentation/content/en/v1/plugins/registration.md

 Plugin Translations
 -------------------

-Plugin can be translated in the same way as the rest of the application.
+Plugins can be translated in the same way as the rest of the application.
 You must load the translations yourself when the session is created:

 ```php
 public function onStartup()